Background Image

 What Is Medicaid?

-Medicaid is a federal- and state-funded program that provides healthcare coverage to people who meet its income and other eligibility requirements.
-Medicaid makes drug and alcohol rehab treatment more affordable by offering insurance to low-income people based on specific eligibility requirements.
-Medicaid substance abuse treatment coverage includes long-term inpatient care, prescription drugs, and outpatient services.1
+Medicaid is a federal- and state-funded program that provides healthcare coverage to eligible individuals based on income and other factors.
+It helps make drug and alcohol rehab more affordable by offering insurance to low-income individuals who qualify.
+Medicaid substance abuse treatment coverage includes long-term inpatient care, prescription medications, and outpatient services.1

 Who Is Eligible for Medicaid?